tylerlwsmith/deadhandmedia.com/content/portfolio/northgate/index.md

 The new site needed several content types with structured data.
 Some content types needed relationships with other types of content, such as relating property listings to their agents.
 I used the Advanced Custom Fields Pro plugin to implement the necessary fields and relationships to each post type.

-Because Northgate had a talented designer on staff, I wanted to give them extra flexibility when editing the site's main pages.
+Because Northgate had a talented designer on staff, I wanted to give extra flexibility when editing the site's main pages.
 I installed the Beaver Builder page builder plugin to allow Northgate to build custom-designed pages, such as the [Northgate's homepage](https://northgatecre.com/) or the [services page](https://northgatecre.com/services).

 {{< image "northgate-listing-backend.png" "WordPress backend editing property listing on Northgate's site." >}}